Colby Covington: Fighting style

-A NCAA Division I All-American and a two-time Pac-10 champion as a collegiate wrestler, Covington heavily utilizes wrestling and grappling in mixed martial arts.
-He aims to take his opponents down and control them on the ground, where he looks for ground-and-pound as well as submissions.
+As an NCAA Division I All-American and a two-time Pac-10 champion as a collegiate wrestler, Covington heavily utilizes wrestling and grappling in mixed martial arts.
+He aims to take his opponents down and control them on the ground, where he looks for ground-and-pound.
 If unsuccessful on his initial take down attempt, he will chain it into further take down attempts, forcing his opponent to defend and tiring them out in the process.
 Covington is renowned for his cardio and is capable of maintaining an intense pace over five rounds.

 While standing, Covington primarily fights out of a southpaw stance, and his striking arsenal features a variety of punches and kicks.
 He often purposely overextends on his punches to transition from striking to a takedown attempt.
 His stand-up game focuses on volume and forward pressure.
 In his win over Robbie Lawler in 2019, Covington threw 541 strikes, which was a UFC record until surpassed by Max Holloway's 746 attempted strikes in his fight against Calvin Kattar in 2021.